 Yikes — I guess it’s not just glass baby bottles that are painted with Leaded paint these days!!!

-What’s most upsetting is that this is not the first vape component that I have tested that was positive for Lead.
+What’s most upsetting is that this is not the first vape component I have tested that was positive for Lead.

 When tested with an XRF instrument, the painted logo on this borosilicate glass vape stem (by Sneaky Pete Vaporizers) had the following readings (each test done for a minimum of 60 seconds):